Three quick steps in guide

 - Elegant Themes (Premium Themes)

-Installing a Free WordPress theme form Dashboard
+Installing a Free WordPress theme from Dashboard

 Follow the steps below to install a free WordPress theme from your dashboard: